halcyonseeker/leibowitz/README.md

       yields okay.
 Some light stackoverflowing indicated this might be a result damaged indexes, which would make sense considering it only (so far) shows up when doing full-text search.
+- [ ] Record inodes so that the indexer can catch (some) moved files.

 ### Web